SimpliAj/KeyForge/README.md

 # KeyForge

 **KeyForge** is a secure, portable password manager built with Python and Tkinter.
 Protect your credentials and notes with robust encryption, generate strong passwords, and manage everything from a USB stick—across macOS, Windows, and Linux.
 Featuring a dynamic UI and tamper-proof design, KeyForge keeps your data safe and accessible wherever you go.
-Click <a href="https://simpliaj.github.io/KeyForge/preview/index.html" target="_blank">here</a> for a preview.
+Click [here](https://simpliaj.github.io/KeyForge/preview/index.html) for a preview.

 <p align="center">
   <img src="https://i.imgur.com/rWUAMW3.png" alt="KeyForge Logo" width="250"/>